Practitioners' Perspectives on a Differential Privacy Deployment Registry: Introduction

 As a result, it is difficult for practitioners to find details about past deployments.
 The lack of shared information is especially problematic given the relative nascency of DP as a practical tool: not having a resource for shared information is a significant barrier to the development of standards around implementation choices that have critical impacts on both data privacy and utility.
 Moreover, the community lacks consensus around how to document a deployment, further limiting the extent to which potential standards can emerge.

 To promote shared learning and overcome these challenges, Dwork, Kohli, and Mulligan~\cite{dwork2019differential} proposed the idea of a public-facing repository of DP deployments.
-They argued that it should contain both technical implementation decisions as well as other sociotechnical factors, such as rationale for said decisions and the processes by which they were made.
-Since their proposal, appetite for a registry has grown in the privacy community, but the original vision has not yet been achieved.
+They argued that it should contain both technical implementation decisions and sociotechnical factors, such as rationale for said decisions and the processes by which they were made.
+Appetite for a registry has grown in the privacy community, but the original vision has not yet been achieved.
 Furthermore, if a registry were to exist, it would raise several challenges around adoption and governance, which are difficult to assess without a working registry.

 Thus, the community has started to take steps toward building a registry and realizing the vision of Dwork, Kohli, and Mulligan~\cite{dwork2019differential}.
-First, in 2021, Damien Desfontaines~\cite{desfontainesblog20211001} created a blog post that lists several real-world deployments of DP and is periodically updated by Desfontaines with new deployments.
-Though the post has become a fairly well-known, trusted resource in the DP community, its focus is primarily on summarizing deployments at a high level and listing privacy parameters, omitting several factors that are crucial for fully understanding a DP deployment.
+First, in 2021, Desfontaines~\cite{desfontainesblog20211001} created a blog post that lists several real-world deployments of DP and is periodically updated by Desfontaines with new deployments.
+Though the post has become a fairly well-known, trusted resource in the DP community, its focus is primarily on summarizing deployments at a high level and listing privacy-loss parameters, omitting several factors that are crucial for fully understanding a DP deployment.
 Furthermore, the blog post medium does not scale to larger numbers of deployments and relies on a single maintainer rather than being community sourced.

-More recently, in spring 2024, a team at the privacy start-up Oblivious started to work toward a more systematic, community-driven registry to be further developed in collaboration with the OpenDP open-source software project, of which we are a part.
-They created an initial prototype~\cite{original_registry} that was also in a blog post format, but with a table of deployments and educational content about DP.
-The table captured a basic set of attributes of a DP deployment (privacy parameters, privacy unit, deployment model, etc.) in a non-hierarchical structure.
+More recently, in spring 2024, a team at the privacy start-up Oblivious (Berrios, Usynin, Fitzsimons~\cite{original_registry}) started to work toward a more systematic, community-driven registry to be further developed in collaboration with OpenDP, the open-source software project of which we are a part.
+They created an initial prototype that was also in a blog post format, but with a table of deployments and educational content about DP.
+The table captured a basic set of attributes of a DP deployment (privacy-loss parameters, privacy unit, deployment model, etc.) in a non-hierarchical structure.
 Our work builds on and contributes to this effort.